Gene Pollar

-Gene Pollar (September 16, 1892 - October 20, 1971) was the screen name of New York City firefighter Joseph Pohler, who in his very brief movie career played Tarzan.
+Joseph Charles Pohler (September 16, 1892 - October 20, 1971), known by the screen name Gene Pollar, was a New York City firefighter who, in his very brief movie career, played Tarzan.

 Background

-At age 28, the 6'2", 215-pound Joseph Charles Pohler became the second actor to portray Tarzan in films.
+At age 28, the 6'2", 215-pound Pohler became the second actor to portray Tarzan in films.
 Elmo Lincoln, the first actor in the role, had made two Tarzan movies when Numa Pictures approached him about making a third.
 At the time, Lincoln was not interested (though he would later return to the role briefly).
 One of the Weiss Brothers, the low-budget filmmakers who controlled Numa, was on a visit to New York when he signed Pohler to play the apeman.
 Pohler was given the screen name Gene Pollar.
 The film was called The Return of Tarzan, based on Edgar Rice Burroughs' novel The Return of Tarzan.